relhamdi/ComfyUI-RE-CustomUtils/README.md

 - Colors are displayed when the field loses focus, and revert to plain text while editing
 - Highlighting updates live when `syntax` or `preset_index` are changed

+#### Field tweaks

+- `preset_index` loops over the available indexes if possible to avoid some out-of-bounds errors

 ## TODO

 - Add JS to transform `preset_index` into a dynamic dropdown based on named presets
 - Add a field to name the different presets
 - Add a field to easily concatenate text at the end of the output
+- Add color even when in edit mode